 PLCC: Community Compact

 Capturing the benefits of transit investments requires coordination and cooperation by a broad group of stakeholders.
 In summer 2014, officials from the State of Maryland, Montgomery and Prince George’s County joined forces with the Purple Line Corridor Coalition (PLCC) and stakeholders to develop a Purple Line Community Compact.
 In the Fall and Winter of 2014, PLCC members and more than 300 leaders from communities, businesses and local governments in Montgomery and Prince George’s Counties, and state agencies engaged in a transparent and inclusive dialog, set goals and made commitments as part of the compact process.
-Our joint commitment offers the opportunity to truly maximize a return on this important investment.
+Our joint commitment offers the opportunity to truly maximize the return on this important investment.

 Join Us: The Purple Line Corridor Coalition (PLCC), which represents communities, public institutions, community organizations and businesses across the Purple Line Corridor, invites leaders to join us for a two-part workshop this fall to identify common goals and priorities for the Purple Line Community Compact, a shared commitment to support communities along the corridor.